kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 - `Quit()` method
   - Method that is called by the test to cleanup the `IWebDriver instance when a test is completed.

+Discussion Points:

+1. `Initialize()` method takes two parameters. `isPrivate` turns on/off incognito or private mode on the browser.  `isHeadless` shows/hides the browser UI allowing for non interactive execution of tests.

+2. `Quit()` method must be called after a test has been executed.
+If `Quit()` is not called, the browser session (UI) will still be active.
+All sessions need to be cleaned up after test execution.

+3. Each WebDriver implementation takes an `options` class to configure its execution.
+Discuss the relevant options associated with `isPrivate` and `isHeadless`.

+### Create Driver class

+Create a new class at root of `HOW.Selenium.WebApp.Framework` and call it `Driver.cs`.

+The following code is what the `Driver.cs` class should look like

 ```csharp
 using OpenQA.Selenium;
 using OpenQA.Selenium.Chrome;